Iowa Air National Guard stands up new 133d Combat Training Squadron

 |0

-This work, Iowa Air National Guard stands up new 133d Combat Training Squadron [Image 5 of 5], by SrA Nathan Osmundson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Iowa Air National Guard stands up new 133d Combat Training Squadron, by MSgt Michael Kelly, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.